 Indiana University

 Deep Learning has advanced dramatically over the last ten years [1-7] and shown remarkable achievements in areas including the recognition and classification of images, speech and handwriting (see Table 1).
 Some emerging critical challenges include the development of a general easy to use library on which an environment can be built to explore and develop new learning networks.
 The networks can address new problem areas such as analysis of exascale visualizations and new algorithms for different (all) parts of the system.
 At the highest level, one needs to evaluate Stochastic Gradient Descent and other Steepest Descent approaches to see if they can be used with larger sample sizes so that efficient parallelism is possible over input data sets such as images.
 Currently the pioneering work on 64 GPU’s [12] is harder to run on larger systems as it exploits parallelism over pixels and communication overheads grow as number of pixels assigned to each node declines, a well-known parallel computing issue.
 At a lower level we need to enable rapid experimentation with different network structures – number of layers and linkage between layers.
 The first step is development of an attractive “problem solving environment” for this issue that makes it as convenient as possible to modify algorithms and develop new applications while executing each experiment quickly.
 We have started to address this in collaboration with Stanford/Baidu and the University of Tennessee at Knoxville.
 This initial work is focused on enhancing the popular Caffe system from UC Berkeley.
 It will provide optimized kernels that run in parallel on systems with multiple CPU’s and GPU’s.
 We will package these kernels in a Python front-end that can support the specification of neural and manage its execution on an HPC system as well as its visualization/analysis.
-This problem is an excellent place to test and compare the different approaches to exascale runtime.
+This problem is an excellent model to test and compare the different approaches to exascale runtime.
 One extension is to also support kernels using the ParalleX runtime developed in the CREST center at Indiana University.
 Further different execution frameworks besides Python could be considered; for example it is not possible to use a Python scripting approach without also parallelizing all the data analysis steps necessary to evaluate each execution.
 At the most ambitious level, this could involve a parallel Python invoking the optimized runtime described above.
 In any case, one needs modules for the final analysis stage that run in parallel and handle large networks, such as a recent run that was performed with 11 billion parameters.
 Our current work aims at producing a single benchmark based on ImageNet, however, this is not sufficient to even provide a proper set of requirements.
 We need to survey deep learning applications of interest to DoE and define both system requirements and benchmarks.